L-u-n-a/Sarvis/Readme.md

     return { url, config };
 };

-// Executed after every request, before the result is converted to JSON sarvis.useAfter = (result: any) => {
+// Executed after every request, if returnFullRequest is set to true, it will return the full Request object. sarvis.useAfter = (result: any) => {
     result["newValue"] = "Some Test value for demo purposes.";